Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

+A critical analysis of Eq.~\ref{eq:1} reveals that dissipative scattering could overcome its dispersive counterpart if $g_\omega < g_{\kappa_e} \Omega/(2\kappa_e)$.
+State-of-the-art dispersive systems currently operate at $g_\omega/(2\pi) \approx \SI{1}{\MHz}$, thus, the predominance of the dissipative coupling requires $g_{\kappa_e} > \SI{54}{\kHz}$ (for the mechanical frequencies and extrinsic losses of our device), which is over one order of magnitude larger than the values reported here.
+However, as shown in our data, dispersive and dissipative contributions can constructively interfere and therefore having nonzero $g_{\kappa_e}$ can be advantageous even at smaller values.
+Complementarily, a plethora of design routes~\cite{dumont_flexure-tuned_2019, tagantsev_dissipative_2021, xuereb_dissipative_2011} (with integrated photonic analogs) and toolboxes~\cite{primo_quasinormal-mode_2020} for dissipative optomechanics can be used to further improve our figures.
+Advances in this field could also be obtained by exploring more complex systems such as cavity exciton-polaritons~\cite{kyriienko_optomechanics_2014}, and electromechanical resonators~\cite{elste_quantum_2009}.

 As a last remark, the waveguide-cavity scattering process discussed and demonstrated in this work remains vastly unexplored.
 It enables the optomechanical interaction to take place even in the absence of circulating pump photons in the cavity, which is potentially an advantage over the dispersive process.
-Further advances in the field could introduce devices that entirely suppress the intracavity field.
-For instance, by having a dissipative optomechanical system interact with two driving channels, set to destructively interfere at the cavity, one could effectively cloak the resonator from unwanted photons while maintaining an optomechanical interaction mediated by the waveguide photons.
-This could drastically reduce the noise figures in future quantum transducers and memories.
+One could harness this advantage by introducing devices that entirely suppress the intracavity field, as in a system interacting with two driving channels destructively interfering at the cavity.
+In this case, the dissipative coupling allied to strong excitation fields could still generate mechanically scattered photons in the optical mode, while the resonator's optical response would be cloaked against unwanted linear/nonlinear absorption arising from the buildup of pump photons in the cavity mode.
+This is currently one of our limitations in achieving high optomechanical cooperativities.